 Seiko Sumo Vs Turtle – Features Unique To The Seiko Sumo

 Seiko Sumo Hands

 The hands on a Seiko Sumo watch are usually thicker than hands on the Seiko Turtle.
 For some, this might look more stylish than the hands on the Seiko Turtle.
-We neither agree nor disagree.
-It’s really a matter of personal preference as far as we’re concerned.

 As the hands head closer to their points, they tend to taper a bit.
 The Seiko Sumo does not have the Turtle’s arrow-like minute hand or its needle-like point.

 Also, the second hands of the Seiko Sumo vs Turtle are quite different as well.
 The Seiko Sumo features a really thin second hand, and close to the tip of the second hand is a rhomboid-shaped marker.

 Seiko Sumo Vs Turtle – Features Unique To The Seiko Turtle

 Seiko Turtle Hands

 What are the features of a Seiko Turtle’s hands?